microsoft/playwright/docs-src/api-body.md

   - %%-shared-context-params-%%-as-is
 - returns: <[Promise]<[BrowserContext]>> Promise that resolves to the persistent browser context instance.

 Launches browser that uses persistent storage located at `userDataDir` and returns the only context.
 Closing this context will automatically close the browser.

 #### browserType.launchServer([options])
-- `options` <[Object]> Set of configurable options to set on the browser.
-Can have the following fields:
+- `options` <[Object]>
   - `headless` <[boolean]> Whether to run browser in headless mode.
 More details for [Chromium](https://developers.google.com/web/updates/2017/04/headless-chrome) and [Firefox](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Headless_mode).
 Defaults to `true` unless the `devtools` option is `true`.
   - `port` <[number]> Port to use for the web socket.
 Defaults to 0 that picks any available port.
   - `executablePath` <[string]> Path to a browser executable to run instead of the bundled one.
 If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd). **BEWARE**: Playwright is only guaranteed to work with the bundled Chromium, Firefox or WebKit, use at your own risk.